Centralia, Oklahoma

 Centralia is an unincorporated community in Craig County, Oklahoma, United States.
+It is located northwest of Vinita and is situated on no major highways, being on E 153 Rd between S 4290 Rd and S 4300 Rd.

 History

 It is said to have been founded by J. H. Hargrove in 1898 and named for Centralia, Missouri.
 The town prospered between 1907 and 1915, before entering a long decline.
 According to a 1901 article from the Kingfisher Free Press, Centralia was once dominated by its Black population.
 A raid on a Black household commenced after reported shootings at other residents, after which the article reads, "No negroes are allowed to live in the vicinity of Centralia."

 The post office opened April 11, 1899, with Hargrove as the first postmaster.
 Several businesses opened during the next couple of years.
 Most of them were housed in wooden buildings that had been constructed around a town square.
 Most of the business district was destroyed by a fire on January 11, 1907.
 Another fire on July 22, 1917, destroyed about one-third of the district.